-The main goals of engaging in academic endeavors are to find, explore, and disseminate knowledge.
-One cannot do this without engaging fully in the process and without acknowledging the work of other scholars, teachers, and students.

-Academic honesty and integrity are therefore integral to the academic process.
+The primary goals of engaging in academic endeavors are to find, explore, and disseminate knowledge.
+One cannot do this without engaging fully in the process and without acknowledging the work of other scholars, faculty members, and students.
+Academic honesty and integrity are integral to the academic process.
 Acting and learning with integrity is vital in any learning environment as it fosters a community of trust and promotes personal growth to one's fullest potential.
-IMSA students are expected to conduct themselves in accordance with six fundamental values: integrity, honesty, trust, fairness, respect, and responsibility.
-Students are to act so that they are worthy of the trust bestowed on them by teachers and peers, and carry out their responsibilities with integrity and honesty.
+Academy students are expected to conduct themselves by six fundamental values: integrity, honesty, trust, fairness, respect, and responsibility.
+Students are to act so that they are worthy of the trust bestowed on them by faculty members and peers and carry out their responsibilities with integrity and honesty.